-When it comes to connectivity, the most important thing is that you have a broadband Internet connection with an upload speed equal to your download speed.
+When it comes to connectivity, the most important thing is that you have a broadband internet connection with an upload speed that is equal to the download speed, like frontier internet.
 This way, you won’t have any problems receiving files from customers through email attachments.
 The fastest possible broadband connection is desirable but unnecessary unless several people are using the same server simultaneously or you work on large graphics-intensive projects – if necessary dial-up connections can be used as a backup.

 Even if you work alone and don’t use Internet-based services such as email, remote desktop software, and VPN (a virtual private network) can be very useful.
 They allow instant access to files and resources on your main computer from anywhere else in the world/office; it is also possible to phone or fax directly from your laptop.
 Don’t forget that certain internet connection types may require extra hardware such as networking cards – check before buying anything.

-If you travel frequently, can’t get Broadband where you are staying (or it isn’t stable/costs too much), then consider either tethering your phone or getting a 4G dongle for your laptop.
+If you travel frequently for your online business and you cannot get broadband in the place you are staying, or it is unreliable or too expensive, then consider tethering your phone or getting a 4G dongle for your laptop.

 You will need a good office suite.
 I recommend Office 365 as it’s affordable.
 You can install and run it on all your devices: PC, Windows tablet; even an iPad if you’re lucky enough to have one!
 You could alternatively use Google Docs or any of the smaller alternatives out there.
 Still, Microsoft Office is the industry standard, so it makes more sense to us unless you’re already really invested in something else such as Apple iWork, Adobe Suite etc.

 You should also consider getting a cloud-based backup system.
 CrashPlan is just one example of many.
-Plus, it’s free for local backups (although after initial free time is over, you will need to pay).
+Plus, it’s free for local backups (although you will need to pay after the initial free time is over).
 You should then be able to back up your work automatically across Windows, OSX & Linux computers.
 This way, if anything happens to any of them at least, you won’t lose everything.